-About Deployment Authorization
+Enabling Deployment Authorization

 About Deployment authorization

 If a deployment lockdown strategy is in place, then the “Deploy” button will be replaced with a “Request Deploy” button.
-Users with approval rights can then go to the stack’s Deployment Timeline on the “Build & Deployment right navigation option”.
+Users with approval rights can then go to the application’s Deployment Timeline on the “Build & Deployment right navigation option”.
 There they can approve or deny deployment requests.
 Note that the person who raised the request can also cancel that request here.

 Once a deployment request is approved, the deployment will take place.
 The audit log and deployment history pages will list who raised the deployment request and who approved it.

-For larger organisations with multiple cloud keys and multiple departments requiring access to different cloud keys, we now allow deployment “targets” to be locked down at a user permission level for all users in your team.
+For larger organizations with multiple cloud keys and multiple departments requiring access to different cloud keys, we now allow deployment “targets” to be locked down at a user permission level for all users in your team.

 To assign and edit permissions: